Salmaniya Medical Complex

 Salmaniya Medical Complex (مجمع السلمانية الطبي) is a public hospital situated in the Salmaniya district of Manama in the Kingdom of Bahrain.
 Established in 1957 and having a bed capacity of approximately 1,200 beds, it is the largest tertiary hospital in the country.
 The hospital provides secondary, tertiary, and emergency healthcare services as well as specialised outpatient clinics for the general public.
 Residency programs in the hospital are either Arab Board or Saudi Board certified.

-The hospital receives an average of 900-1000 patients a day and employs more than 2,000 physicians, nurses and workers.
+The hospital receives an average of 900 to 1,000 patients a day and employs more than 2,000 physicians, nurses and workers.
 Bahrain's main morgue is situated in the complex.
 Salmaniya's emergency department receives more than 300,000 patients per year.
 The emergency department follows the Manchester Triage System and is Arab Board certified, amongst other residency programs.

 History

 Healthcare in Bahrain during the first half of the 20th century was predominantly supplied by the private American Mission Hospital, the small government hospital at Noaim (currently Noaim health centre) and Awali hospital.
 To cope with a largely increasing population, Salmaniya Medical Complex was opened in 1957 with a total capacity of 50 beds.
 The hospital underwent numerous expansions throughout its history; in 1977, the Emir of Bahrain Isa bin Salman Al Khalifa opened the first major expansion of the complex, which consisted of several new buildings which increased the hospital's total capacity to 470 beds.
 Further expansion in 1987 increased the total bed count to 617 beds.
 In 1997, a large expansion of Salmaniya was opened and included 20 new wards, which increased the total bed count to 926 beds.
 In 2014, a 90-bed unit dedicated to hereditary blood disorders including Sickle Cell Disease was established.
+During the midst of the 2020 COVID-19 pandemic in Bahrain, a 100-bed expansion of the emergency department was opened at the cost of 120,000 BHD.